MinecraftForge/Documentation/docs/resources/server/tags.md

 ------------------
 Tags for all registries are automatically sent from the server to any remote clients on login and reload. `Block`s, `Item`s, `EntityType`s, `Fluid`s, and `GameEvent`s are special cased as they have `Holder`s allowing for available tags to be accessible through the object itself.

+!!! note
+    Intrusive `Holder`s may be removed in a future version of Minecraft.
+If they are, the below methods can be used instead to query the associated `Holder`s.

 ### ITagManager

 Forge wrapped registries provide an additional helper for creating and managing tags through `ITagManager` which can be obtained via `IForgeRegistry#tags`.
 Tags can be created using using `#createTagKey` or `#createOptionalTagKey`.
 Tags or registry objects can also be checked for either or using `#getTag` or `#getReverseTag` respectively.